 Q2: Why Wear a Bouffant Cap?

-- Containment of Contaminants: Blocks shedding hair and skin particles from entering sterile zones or food processing areas.
+- Curb contaminants: Prevent fallen hair and dandruff from entering sterile areas or food processing zones.

-- Regulatory Compliance: Mandated in medical settings (e.g., operating rooms), food production (FDA/HACCP standards), and pharmaceutical industries.
+- Regulatory compliance: Mandatory requirements in medical environments (such as operating rooms), food production (FDA/HACCP standards), and the pharmaceutical industry.

 Q3.
 Bouffant Cap vs. Hairnet: What’s the Difference?